jackyzha0/jackyzha0.github.io/content/thoughts/qualia.md

 ## Hard problem of consciousness
 How do we bridge objective description and subjective experience

-what gives rise to [consciousness](thoughts/consciousness.md) (rel: [emergent-behaviour](thoughts/emergent-behaviour.md)), first-person experiences, and a sense of self?
+what gives rise to [consciousness](thoughts/consciousness.md) (rel: [emergent behaviour](thoughts/emergent%20behaviour.md)), first-person experiences, and a sense of self?

 Do inanimate and non-human intelligences have personal experiences?